 Co-author of the best-seller The Cluetrain Manifesto, an early and seminal explanation of the Web as a social space.

-Latest book: Everyday Chaos: Technology, Complexity, and How We're Thriving in a New World of Possibility, a multiple-award winning book that says that the Internet and now machine learning have gotten enabled us to embrace the chaotic complexity in which we and our businesses have always lived.
+Latest book (2019): Everyday Chaos: Technology, Complexity, and How We're Thriving in a New World of Possibility, a multiple-award winning book that says that the Internet and now machine learning have enabled us to embrace the chaotic complexity in which we and our businesses have always lived.

 Other books include: Everything Is Miscellaneous, Too Big to Know, and Small Pieces Loosely Joined

-Has been published in a wide variety of journals, including Wired, CNN.com and Harvard Business Review many times, as well as in Scientific American, The New York Times, Smithsonian, Foreign Policy, Salon, USA Today, the Boston Globe, The Guardian...even TV Guide.
+Has been published in a wide variety of journals, including Wired, CNN.com and Harvard Business Review many times, as well as in Scientific American, The New York Times, Smithsonian, Foreign Policy, Salon, USA Today, the Boston Globe, The Guardian...even a philosophical article in TV Guide ("Socrates in a Raincoat").

 Advised three US presidential campaigns on Internet issues.